john-lyne/john-lyne.github.io/_pages/about.md

 Education
 ======
-I obtained my undergraduate degree in the Mechanical Engineering Co-operative Program from the University of Alberta.
-During my undergraduate degree I accumulated internship experience in the energy, industrial construction, and commercial aviation industries.
-As a graduate student I pursued a MASc. in Systems Design Engineering at the University of Waterloo.
+Undergraduate degree in the Mechanical Engineering Co-operative Program from the University of Alberta.
+During which, internship experience was gained in the energy, industrial construction, and commercial aviation industries.

-My research interests laid at the intersection between machine learning and fluid dynamics.
-In other words, the goal was to leverage the dense spatio-temporal datasets produced by direct numerical simulations of fluid flow, and employ data driven learning algorithms to develop a better understanding of the turbulent phenomena present in these simulations.
+MASc. in Systems Design Engineering at the University of Waterloo.
+Research interests laid at the intersection between machine learning and fluid dynamics.
+The goal of the research was to leverage the dense spatio-temporal datasets produced by direct numerical simulations of fluid flow, and employ data driven learning algorithms to develop a better understanding of the turbulent phenomena present in these simulations.

 ### September 2020 - December 2022